 Recount: Any member may request a recount of the votes in any election.
 The recount will be held if supported in a vote by at least thirty-five (35%) of the voting members.

-The Local Union may hold election meetings in person, virtually, or by referendum vote.
-All voting will be conducted electronically provided secrecy can be maintained, where mandated to the National Union.
+The Local Union may hold election meetings in person or virtually.
+Where virtual or hybrid meetings are held, all secret voting will be conducted using an electronic platform that ensures secure access.
+This platform will either use a secure password or a personalized link in order to ensure the secrecy of the vote at all times and the integrity of the vote is maintained.

 Elections Years: Elections shall be held in even numbered years in the month of May.
-Elections for the President and Grievance Officer shall be held in even numbered years and elections for the Secretary-Treasurer, Vice-President and Recording Secretary shall be held in odd numbered years.
-There shall be two, two-year term trustees elected in odd numbered years and one two-year term trustee elected in even numbered years.
+Elections for the President and Grievance Officer(s) shall be held in even numbered years and elections for the Secretary-Treasurer, Vice-President and Recording Secretary shall be held in odd numbered years.
+There shall be one year term trustee and one, two-year term trustees elected in odd numbered years and one three-year term trustee elected in even numbered years.

 Term: The term of office for Officers of the local shall be two (2) years with no limit on the number of terms served.